JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ![DynamicalSystems.jl logo: The Double Pendulum](https://raw.githubusercontent.com/JuliaDynamics/JuliaDynamics/master/videos/chaos/dynamicalsystems_logo.gif?raw=true)

-**DynamicalSystems.jl** is an [award-winning](https://dsweb.siam.org/The-Magazine/Article/winners-of-the-dsweb-2018-software-contest) Julia software library for dynamical systems, nonlinear dynamics, deterministic chaos and nonlinear timeseries analysis.
+**DynamicalSystems.jl** is an [award-winning](https://dsweb.siam.org/The-Magazine/Article/winners-of-the-dsweb-2018-software-contest) Julia software library for dynamical systems, nonlinear dynamics, deterministic chaos, and nonlinear timeseries analysis.
 It is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), an organization dedicated to creating high quality scientific software.

 To learn how to use this library please see [Getting started](@ref) below, and subsequently, the [Contents](@ref) page to get an overview of all offered functionality of **DynamicalSystems.jl**.